SAKryukov/generic-state-machine/docs/index.md

 #### AddInvalidInput

 The method `AddInvalidInput` is used to provide additional information on the `state` and `input` pair.
-It is used by [`TransitionSignal`](#heading-transitionsignal): when this methods find that a *state-transition function* is not implemented for a [`CurrentState`](#heading-currentstate) and `input` pair, it looks for the invalid acceptor input informaton to provide an explanation of why the function is not implemented for this pair.
+It is used by [`TransitionSignal`](#heading-transitionsignal): when these methods find that a *state-transition function* is not implemented for a [`CurrentState`](#heading-currentstate) and `input` pair, it looks for the invalid acceptor input information to provide an explanation of why the function is not implemented for this pair.
 If this additional information is not found, [`TransitionSignal`](#heading-transitionsignal) returns a general issue description.

 ~~~{lang=C#}
 <span class="keyword highlighter">public</span> <span class="keyword highlighter">void</span> AddInvalidInput(<span class="_custom-word_ highlighter">INPUT</span> input, <span class="_custom-word_ highlighter">STATE</span> state, InvalidAcceptorInputHandler&lt;<span class="_custom-word_ highlighter">STATE</span>, <span class="_custom-word_ highlighter">INPUT</span>&gt; handler);